DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 * schools may have multiple users in the service, but only one induction tutor is surfaced to lead providers via the API
 * when schools first sign in after registration opens, they must provide the name and email of the induction tutor.
 That is what the API returns
-* these details may change more often as schools update their accounts, but it means they’re usually accurate
+* these details may change more often as schools update their accounts

 ### Default training assignment